 Ease of Breeding: Easy

-Albino Cories are extremely hardy and disease is not usually a problem in a well maintained aquarium.
-There is no guarantee that you won't have to deal with health problems or disease, but cory catfish are very resiliant.
+Albino Cories are very hardy and disease is not usually a problem in a well maintained aquarium.
+There is no guarantee that you won't have to deal with health problems or disease, but cory catfish are very resilient.

 High nitrate levels can cause Albino Cory catfish to develop infected barbels; this makes it difficult for them to navigate and eat normally.
 Maintain nitrate levels below 20 ppm through regular water changes.
 Because they are a scaleless fish, catfish can be treated with pimafix or melafix but should not be treated with potassium permanganate or copper based medications.
 Malachite green or formalin can be used at one half to one fourth the recommended dosage.
 All medications should be used with caution.

 The best way to proactively prevent disease is to give your fish the proper environment and give them a well balanced diet.
 The closer to their natural habitat the less stress the fish will have, making them healthier and happy.
 A stressed fish will is more likely to acquire disease.
 Anything you add to your tank can bring disease with it.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
 Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to add new diseases to the tank.
 For information about fish diseases and illnesses, see Aquarium Fish Diseases and Treatments.